 AGES has supported the RANZCOG in the development of guidelines for performing advanced operative laparoscopy and endoscopic surgery, and in continuing professional development (CPD) through many of its innovative practice review and clinical risk management (PR and CRM) programs.

 Scientific meetings have long been the foundation of the AGES society success.
 Our annual scientific meetings showcase international experts and are a forum for excellence and exchange of ideas.
 The national faculty represents all areas of surgical care in our profession and frequently invites colleagues from associated specialty areas to present, engage and educate the membership.

-With the introduction of the pelvic floor meetings in 2000, the AGES society entered a new era of surgical education with the inclusion of both subspecialists and generalists alike in this important and ever changing field of surgical care.
+With the introduction of the pelvic floor meetings in 2000, the AGES society entered a new era of surgical education with the inclusion of both subspecialists and generalists alike in this important and ever-changing field of surgical care.
 Their popularity has endured and they remain an important method of disseminating the very latest innovations, techniques and information.

-Responding to an unmet need for education in a variety of fields that often fall outside the realms of science and evidence, the annual focus meeting hones in on a specific area in our specialty.
+Responding to an unmet need for education in a variety of fields that often fall outside the realms of science and evidence, the annual focus meeting hones in on a specific area in our speciality.
 These have included office gynaecology, surgical complications, practice and risk management as well as many other scientific fields.

 The funding of trainee projects and reviews through to large-scale randomised trials has cemented this pillar of the AGES Society as a bastion for the promotion of evidence and the inclusive nature of the program.